Jump to navigation

-The Division of Labor may assist employees performing work in Colorado with the recovery of earned compensation, and labor law violations.
-If you wish to file a Wage and Hour Law Complaint with the Division, you must fully complete and submit to the Division a Wage and Hour Labor Law Complaint Form.
-The form includes instructions on the complaint process and the authority of the Division of Labor.
+The Division of Labor Standards and Statistics may assist employees performing work in Colorado with the recovery of earned compensation not paid in accordance with Colorado Wage and Hour Law.
+If you wish to file a Wage Complaint with the Division, you must fully complete and submit to the Division a Wage Complaint form.
+The form includes instructions on the complaint process and the authority of the Division of Labor Standards and Statistics.

 Wage Claimants and Employers may designate representatives to assist in any aspect of the Division’s wage complaint process.
-The wage complaint process includes the investigation conducted by the Division’s Compliance Officer and the appeals process through the Division’s Hearing Officer.
+The wage complaint process includes the investigation conducted by the Division’s Compliance Investigator and the appeals process through the Division’s Hearing Officer.
 Representatives may be attorneys, non-attorneys, relatives, non-relatives, organizations.

 If your employer owes you wages or compensation, you may also wish to complete and send to your previous employer an optional form entitled "Demand for Payment of Wages," which is provided as an administrative courtesy.
-Do not send the "Demand for Payment of Wages" form to the Division of Labor.
+Do not send the "Demand for Payment of Wages" form to the Division of Labor Standards and Statistics.

 If your former or current employer's payments to you are with a dishonored check, you may wish to send the "Notice of Dishonored Instrument" form, which is provided as an administrative courtesy.
-Do not send the "Notice of Dishonored Instrument" to the Division of Labor.
+Do not send the "Notice of Dishonored Instrument" to the Division of Labor Standards and Statistics.

 Employer Response Form

 While the Division of Labor Standards and Statistics does not enforce laws and regulations regarding unemployment insurance and workers’ compensation, other divisions within the Department of Labor and Employment do.
 If you would like to share a tip, lead, or complaint regarding a violation of those laws, please use the form below and it will be reviewed by the appropriate division.

 CDLE Tip and Lead Form